Review of the Ranzan Valley BBQ Area on the Tsuki River

 Ranzan Valley barbecue area is a popular riverside day camp destination in the scenic area of the countryside in Hiki District, Saitama.
 It is commutable from Tokyo and attracts day trippers from around the Kanto plain.
+Please note that the Ranzan BBQ will temporarily close during the period of the State of Emergency in summer 2021.
+That is, from Monday August 2nd to Tuesday August 31st.

 Ranzan Valley barbecue area is off the international tourist trail, but well known among domestic tourists.
 For eight years in a row it ranked number one for barbecue spots in the Kanto area on JTB Rurubu’s site.
 It even won the coveted number one position for the whole of Japan two years running.

 However, in my humble opinion, it is not the best barbecue site in the area.
-It is convenient because it has more facilities, more shaded areas and is more scenic than a lot of the other riverside barbecue areas in the Hiki District.
+It is convenient because it has more facilities, more shaded areas and is more scenic than a lot of the other BBQ areas in the Hiki District.
 They also have a nice barbecue rental area, off the stone beach in a designated area, where you can stone grill under a shaded area.

 However, the site is also twice the price of most other barbecue sites.
 It costs 1000 yen for parking for cars.
-If you come by foot or public transport it is free to use the riverside area.
+But if you come by foot or public transport it is free to use the riverside area.
 The rental costs are pretty standard though – 3000 yen for a brick grill, 1,500 for a stone grill.
 You can also rent smaller grills and barbecue equipment.
 Even sun brolleys, tables and chairs.
 And you can book a fully inclusive barbecue with food provided too.

 The main advantage of this site for me is its location and proximity to seasonal attractions.
 For example, it is close to the cherry blossoms and horseback archery events that take place in Spring.
 And it is right beside Japan’s largest lavender fields, which bloom in June.
 It is also close to the butterfly park – Ranzan is home to the national butterfly of Japan.
 Furthermore, you can walk along the riverside for a short cut to the autumn leaves.